 David Gardner, a co-founder of the Motley Fool, started the Motley Fool Rule Breakers and brought onboard an investment selection team.
 It’s one of the longest-running Motley Fool newsletter services, active since 2004.

-David stepped down from the stock picking service on May 6th, 2021.
+David stepped down from the stock picking service on May 6th, 2021 but still carries tremendous influence throughout the Fool communities.

 When you subscribe to Rule Breakers, you become part of a community of investors who follow the Fool investing advice and engage with like-minded investors to learn to become better stock pickers.